Eastern Sierra Photography Workshop

 • Creativity and a positive attitude

-• Warm clothes in layers and a rain jacket
+• Warm clothes in layers, gloves, a warm hat, and a rain jacket

 • A wide-brim hat and sunscreen